satan53x/SExtractor/tools/Nexas/README.md

 - assemble: dir `ASM` to dir `ScriptNew` (Read the dir `ASM\new` first if it exists)

 ## Notices
-#### When unpack
+#### When disassemble
 - `.asm` and `.dat0` files will be generated.
 Only need to edit the `.asm`.
 - If there are additional unmatched strings, `.json` will be generated.
 (Only edit the text, don't modify `true/false`)

 #### When assemble
-if you want to auto split text with image width, you need to:
+If you want to auto split text with image width, you need to:
 - Add param `font.ttf` in cmd `python Script_assembler_re.py [*.asm folder] [font filepath]`.
 - Set `half_width = 0` in `Script_assembler.py`.
 - Run `pip install pyvips` and decompress `vips-dev.7z`.